matheusschreiber/Idle-merging-project/README.md

 [Click here to play on browser](https://idlegame.vercel.app/)

->At the moment there's a phisical limit of 6 aircrafts
+>At the moment there's a limit of 6 aircrafts

 ## Game pictures